mpimd-csc/flexiblas/README.md

         FLEXIBLAS="libblas_atlas.so" ./yourapp

-In case **FlexiBLAS** should use *OpenBLAS* and is registered as `OpenBLAS` in one of the configuration files the application can be stated like:
+In case **FlexiBLAS** should use *OpenBLAS* and is registered as `OpenBLAS` in one of the configuration files the application can be started as follows:

         FLEXIBLAS=OpenBLAS ./yourapp